danielroetzer-deprecated/node-prototypes/README.md

 - **Pug** - Pug allows us to send data from the server to the .pug file, which is then converted to html.
 Without it, we could not use variables inside of html files.
 - **RethinkDB** - Establishing a connection to the database called "RethinkDB" and inserting simple data values.
 - **Final** - Combines all previous prototypes in a final one.

+##Used language
+Code is written and commented in german